Using Point Cloud to Survey a Lost Train

 The story begins in January, when we were approached by a volunteer at Severn Valley Railway.
 Over email, they explained their project, begun in the late 1990s, to rebuild the lost 8205 steam train using only a set of blueprints.

-Funded by enthusiasts, the initiative is fuelled by a hope that adding to the existing fleet of BR Standard locomotives could improve their longevity.
+Enthusiasts fund the initiative, hoping that adding to the existing fleet of BR Standard locomotives will improve their longevity.

 So, where do we come in?
-At the stage Bury Associates were contacted, the organisation were preparing the train to fit the boiler, but first they needed to ensure the dimensions would allow for its installation.
+When the organisation contacted Bury Associates, they were preparing the train to fit the boiler but first had to ensure the dimensions would allow installation.
 Accordingly, we commenced laser scanning the train, creating a point cloud which provides an exact 3D representation of the model in its half-built state.

 Impressively, the train pictured has been entirely built by volunteers at the organisation.